RS2002/Discriminatory-Food-Delivery/README.md

 # DOUBLE-PDF: DOUBLE Ppo and double Dqn for on-demand Food delivery

-The next version of this work will be published at [GFD](https://github.com/RS2002/GFD), where we also implement a more stable version of this Double-PDF work as a benchmark.

-**Article:** Zijian Zhao, Sen Li*, "Discriminatory Order Assignment and Payment-Setting on Food-Delivery Platforms: A Multi-Action and Multi-Agent Reinforcement Learning Framework" (under review)
+**Article:** Zijian Zhao, Sen Li*, "Discriminatory Order Assignment and Payment-Setting on Food-Delivery Platforms: A Multi-Action and Multi-Agent Reinforcement Learning Framework" (under revise)

 **Acknowledgement:** Some parts of the code is based on the work of [‪Yulong Hu‬‬](https://scholar.google.com/citations?user=IfVrhp0AAAAJ&hl=zh-CN&oi=ao).

 **Notice:**

-1. Please note there is a bug in detour time calculation and we will fix it later.

-2. We have improved the model according to our latest work [Triple-BERT (a TD3-based method for ride pooling)](https://github.com/RS2002/Triple-BERT).
+1. We have improved the model according to our latest work [Triple-BERT](https://github.com/RS2002/Triple-BERT).
 The original version is in the `ori` folder.

+3. The new version of this work will be released at [GFD](https://github.com/RS2002/GFD).